rust-lang/book/src/ch17-05-traits-for-async.md

 When we read this error message carefully, it not only tells us that we need to pin the values, but also tells us why pinning is required.
 The `trpl::join_all` function returns a struct called `JoinAll`.
 That struct is generic over a type `F`, which is constrained to implement the `Future` trait.
-Finally, directly awaiting a Future requires that the future in question implement the `Unpin` trait.
+Directly awaiting a future with `await` pins the future implicitly.
+That’s why we don’t need to use `pin!` everywhere we want to await futures.

+However, we’re not directly awaiting a future here.
+Instead, we construct a new future, `JoinAll`, by passing a collection of futures to the `join_all` function.
+The signature for `join_all` produces requires that the type of the items in the collection all implement the `Future` trait, and `Box<T>` only implements `Future` if the `T` that it wraps is a future which implements the `Unpin` trait.

 That’s a lot!
 But we can understand it, if we dive a little further into how the `Future` type actually works, in particular around *pinning*.

 Let’s look again at the definition of `Future`: